Guinan (Star Trek): History

 The character of Guinan was based on Mary Louise Cecilia "Texas" Guinan, a prohibition-era emcee and owner of the 300 Club in New York City.
 While the name was adopted, the characterization was changed to a worldly mystic, in line with Yoda from the Star Wars franchise.
 Gene Roddenberry, the creator of Star Trek, had envisaged the character Guinan as extremely old, leading Goldberg to suggest that she could be the ancestor of some of the other characters on the series.

 When Goldberg made her first appearance as Guinan, in the episode "The Child", she was credited as a "Special Guest Star" alongside Diana Muldaur who appeared throughout the second season as Doctor Katherine Pulaski.
 Guinan-centric episodes were scheduled throughout the rest of the run of The Next Generation to coincide with the availability of Goldberg, who at the time was continuing to appear in films and other work.
-In one instance, for "Imaginary Friend", Guinan was written in at short notice, taking lines intended for other characters after Goldberg became available at short notice unexpectedly.
+In one instance, for "Imaginary Friend", Guinan was written in at short notice, taking lines intended for other characters after Goldberg unexpectedly became available.

 There were plans to introduce a son of Guinan at some point in The Next Generation, but this never occurred.
 The idea was resurrected during the writing process of the Star Trek: Deep Space Nine episode "Rivals", with the character of Martus Mazur intended to be Guinan's son.
 After Goldberg was unable to make a guest appearance, the relationship between the two characters was written out.
 However, the first time that the El-Aurian species was mentioned by name was in this episode, but this may have been inspired by the scripts for Star Trek Generations which the writing team would have seen by that point in the production of the series.